Agnes-Iwaye/Bobby-Dodd-Institute/README.md

 # Bobby-Dodd-Institute - Stakeholder & Inventory Management

-1. Project Topic: Preventing Peak-Season Beverage Stockouts
+1. Project Topic: Peak-Season Inventory and Fulfillment Improvement

-Organization: Bobby Dodd Institute | Client: Pomona Project responsibility: Inventory improvement and fulfillment coordination
+Organization: Bobby Dodd Institute | Client: Pomona
+Responsibility: Inventory improvement and fulfillment coordination

+Illustrative monthly peak-season scenario: 12,000 → 24,000 two-packs delivered | 120 → 240 deliveries | $6,000 incremental contribution.

 Problem

-During festive periods, the warehouse frequently ran short of drinks supplied by Pomona.
-The drinks were assembled into two-packs, stored, and delivered to smaller retail stores.
-Inventory shortages interrupted packing and limited the team's ability to meet increased demand.
+Peak-period shortages interrupted packing and delivery of drinks to smaller retail stores.
+In the illustrative baseline, 120 deliveries carrying 100 two-packs each represented 12,000 two-packs, or 24,000 individual drinks, per month.
+Delayed replenishment constrained the operation's ability to meet higher demand.

 Task

-My responsibility was to improve visibility into available inventory and identify replenishment needs early enough to support peak-season fulfillment.
+Improve stock visibility, establish product-level monthly benchmarks, and identify replenishment needs before inventory shortages disrupted fulfillment.

 Action

-Reviewed historical orders and product movement to understand seasonal demand.
+Reviewed historical orders and product movement for seasonal demand patterns.

-Established monthly stock benchmarks for individual products.
+Established minimum stock benchmarks by product.

-Built an Excel tracker comparing available stock against those benchmarks.

-Applied conditional formatting to highlight products approaching low-stock thresholds.
+Built an Excel tracker using conditional formatting to flag low-stock products during stock reviews.

-Used the highlighted exceptions to coordinate replenishment and prepare for upcoming demand.
+Used the flagged products to coordinate replenishment ahead of festive demand.

 Results

-Based on my experience, earlier visibility supported more timely replenishment and increased delivery capacity during peak periods.
-The portfolio dashboard demonstrates how product-level alerts can support these decisions.
-Any displayed stockout reductions, delivery increases, revenue, or profit figures are illustrative and should not be interpreted as verified Pomona results.

-Skills demonstrated: Demand analysis, inventory monitoring, operational improvement, Excel reporting, and stakeholder coordination.
+My experience was that earlier visibility supported more timely replenishment and higher delivery capacity.
+The model represents 120 additional deliveries, 100% delivery growth, and $6,000 additional monthly contribution.
+Contribution is service revenue less variable costs; it is not net profit or Pomona's beverage-sales revenue.

-2. Project Topic: Building a Stakeholder Engagement and Government Relations Program
+2. Project Topic: Stakeholder Engagement and Government Relations

 Organization: Bobby Dodd Institute
-Project responsibility: Stakeholder engagement and advocacy coordination
+Responsibility: Stakeholder engagement and advocacy coordination

+Reported outcomes: fewer than 10 → more than 150 stakeholders over approximately 3 years | Georgia House resolution recognition.

 Problem

-The organization had fewer than 10 political stakeholders in its network when I joined.
-Limited relationships and inconsistent follow-up constrained opportunities to communicate organizational priorities, secure site visits, and build government support.
+The organization had fewer than 10 political stakeholders when I joined.
+Limited relationships constrained opportunities for advocacy, site visits, and government support.

 Task

-I needed to expand the stakeholder network, establish consistent communication, and turn initial contacts into sustained relationships that supported the organization's objectives.
+Expand the network and establish a consistent engagement process that converted initial contacts into sustained relationships.

 Action

-Identified legislators, government representatives, and other relevant stakeholders.

-Mapped stakeholders to prioritize engagement based on influence and interest.
+Identified and mapped stakeholders by influence, interest, and relevance.

 Developed communication plans and maintained follow-up records.

-Coordinated outreach, legislative-session participation, advocacy activities, and site visits.
+Coordinated outreach, legislative engagement, advocacy activities, and site visits.

-Communicated the organization's priorities and worked to secure stakeholder buy-in.
+Communicated organizational priorities and worked to secure stakeholder buy-in.

 Results

-In my account of the project, the network grew to approximately 20 stakeholders in the first year, more than 100 in the second year, and more than 150 in the third year.
-The engagement contributed to site visits, stronger government relationships, and recognition of Bobby Dodd Institute through a Georgia House resolution.
-These are approximate, experience-based outcomes; any additional grant amounts or modeled engagement rates in the portfolio are illustrative.
+The reported network expanded more than fifteenfold from its initial size.
+Engagement contributed to site visits, stronger government relationships, and a Georgia House resolution recognizing Bobby Dodd Institute.